VBukowsky81/ASPNETWebAPINet5DemoService/README.md

 Quite a decent general template for most of the common REST setups, operations and coding.
 It has all the important pieces here.

 GET is used for ALL request, as well as {id}, of course.
 PATCH is implemented, and as you know, is pretty complicated to set up.
 PATCH requires additional library, in order to work.
 And also requires a bit of setting up.
 POST is the usual create, and so on.
-I just couldn't think of any more operations I could implement, in addition to what's already here.
+I couldn't think of any more operations I could implement, in addition to what's already here.

-Absolutely love working in C# and .NET, and anything related to Microsoft and Azure.
+Really enjoying working with C# and .NET, and anything related to Microsoft and Azure.
+Everything is so seamlessly integrated together.

 Here is Swagger of it:
 ![alt text](https://github.com/VBukowsky81/ASPNETWebAPINet5DemoService/blob/master/Other/MyAPISwagger.jpg)